Hit and Run Accident Lawyers in North Carolina

 –Joseph P., Riddle & Brantley client

 We proudly serve clients with several convenient locations in North Carolina, and we can consult with you from the comfort of your home or anywhere else by phone, email, text, and video conference.
-We frequently respond to calls, emails, and texts after hours and on weekends, and have bilingual interpreters available for the convenience of our Spanish-speaking clients.
+We always try to respond to calls, emails, and texts quicky after hours and on weekends, and have bilingual interpreters available for the convenience of our Spanish-speaking clients.

 Justice Counts.
 Don’t wait — the longer you wait to have your hit and run accident case investigated, the harder it may be to win your case and recover the compensation you deserve.